|

 (Orlando, Fl)

-Hello Jason, Thank you, you have a very informative website.
 You recommended the Maxsea 16 16 16, yet you would not use it, because it is made from dried blood.
-What nutrient would you recommend (NFT System) for tomatoes?
+What hydroponic nutrients would you recommend (NFT System) for tomatoes?
+Best Regards, Frankie B.

 Answer: When I first started this website, I was still using Maxsea products....they are less expensive than "professional" hydroponic nutrients, are very nearly complete all by themselves, and they produce very good results when all other factors in the garden are maintained.